 Iota Tau Alpha has been established to recognize and honor those individuals in the field of Athletic Training who have been a credit to the profession through scholarship, integrity, and outstanding achievement.
 Iota Tau Alpha is the only honor society devoted exclusively to recognizing athletic training students.
 The King's College Omicron Chapter was founded in 2006 and is the first chapter established in the state of Pennsylvania.
 The objective of Iota Tau Alpha is to foster a high standard of ethics and professional practices and to create a spirit of loyalty and fellowship, particularly around students in Athletic Training.
-To be eligible for membership, students must be in the Professional Phase of the King's College Athletic Training Program, must have an overall grade-point average of 3.00 (4.00 scale), and must have a grade point average of 3.40 in athletic training courses.
+To be eligible for membership, students must be in the MSAT Program and must have a grade point average of 3.40 in MSAT Program courses.